rekmus/nodepp/README.md

 1. OpenSSL linkage will be mandatory.
 All low-level security functions will be removed from npp_lib.
 1. USERS will be based on the [ORM](https://silgy.org/mysqldaogen) layer, thus improving speed and safety.
 There will be easier to integrate new generated ORM classes into NPP projects.
+1. There will be different default hashing algorithm for passwords.
+1. HTTP/2
+1. epoll will finally be implemented.

+Please add your comments, interest in contributing, wishes, etc. in Issues or silgy.help@gmail.com.